Chicago Cubs: 2015–2019: Championship run

 Prior to the 2018 season, the Cubs made several key free agent signings to bolster their pitching staff.
 The team signed starting pitcher Yu Darvish to a six-year, $126 million contract and veteran closer Brandon Morrow to two-year, $21-million contract, in addition to Tyler Chatwood and Steve Cishek.
 However, the Cubs struggled to stay healthy throughout the season.
 Anthony Rizzo missed much of April due to a back injury, and Bryant missed almost a month due to shoulder injury.
-However, Darvish, who only started eight games in 2018, was lost for the season due to elbow and triceps injuries.
+Darvish, who only started eight games in 2018, was lost for the season due to elbow and triceps injuries.
 Morrow also faced two injuries before the team ruled him out for the season in September.
 The team maintained first place in their division for much of the season.
 The injury-depleted team only went 16–11 during September, which allowed the Milwaukee Brewers, to finish with the same record.
 The Brewers defeated the Cubs in a tie-breaker game to win the Central Division and secure the top-seed in the National League.
 The Cubs subsequently lost to the Colorado Rockies in the 2018 National League Wild Card Game for their earliest playoff exit in three seasons.

 The Cubs' roster remained largely intact going into the 2019 season.
 The team led the Central Division by a half-game over the Brewers at the All-Star Break.
 However, the team's control over the division once again dissipated going into final months of the season.
 The Cubs lost several key players to injuries, including Javier Báez, Anthony Rizzo, and Kris Bryant during this stretch.
 The team's postseason chances were compromised after suffering a nine-game losing streak in late September.
 The Cubs were eliminated from playoff contention on September 25, marking the first time the team had failed to qualify for the playoffs since 2014.
 The Cubs announced they would not renew manager Joe Maddon's contract at the end of the season.